 Mount Royal University is committed to creating a supportive working and learning environment that is free from personal harassment.
-The MRU Personal Harassment Policy applies to all members of the MRU community and provides resources for defining, reporting and managing situations related to personal harassment.
+The MRUPersonal Harassment Policy applies to all members of the MRU community and provides resources for defining, reporting and managing situations related to personal harassment.

-If you encounter or witness personal harassment of any form while at MRU or in practicum please speak to a faculty member immediately or contact the Access and Inclusion Services.
+If you encounter or witness personal harassment of any form while at MRU or in practicum please speak to a faculty member immediately or contact the Office of Safe Disclosure.